scrawler-labs/.github/profile/README.md

 The work for scrawler 3 core is actively done on [https://github.com/scrawler-labs/core](https://github.com/scrawler-labs/core)

 ## Community
-We have recently started new community effort around Scrawler Framework, you are invited to join our [Discord Server](https://discord.gg/Ecu9u6yg) my
+We have recently started new community effort around Scrawler Framework, you are invited to join our [Discord Server](https://discord.gg/Ecu9u6yg), or you can be a part of [discussion](https://github.com/orgs/scrawler-labs/discussions) on our [Github coummunity](https://github.com/orgs/scrawler-labs/discussions)
-The work for scrawler 3 core is actively done on [https://github.com/scrawler-labs/core](https://github.com/scrawler-labs/core)

-Efforts are being made to create websites and docs realted to scrawler on [scrawler.io](https://scrawler.io)
+Efforts are being made to combine all docs realted to scrawler component and bring it on the official website [scrawler.io](https://scrawler.io)